 It’s also important to consider the temperatures that each label might be exposed to as it’s scanned, stored and/or transported over time.

 - Heat: Extensive exposure to heat and UV light can fade or discolour the print on heat-reactive direct thermal labels, so if heat will be a factor you might consider using the thermal transfer printing method instead.
 This method applies wax or resin to the label, and will retain a crisp and clear print.
 Ribbons range from wax, to wax/resin to resin options, offering a range in durability.

 - Cold: There are printing considerations for the other end of the temperature range too.
 Direct thermal labels are often used for meat packaging and other deli items without any issues, but if the label and item will be stored in deep freeze conditions then you might consider using thermal transfer labels instead.

 Synthetic label material is a wise choice for very extreme temperatures or where moisture will be present.
 Polypropylene is suited for applications between -25°C and 50°C, for example, while polyester heat resistant thermal transfer labels have an intended range of between -40°C and 150°C. Specialty labels and adhesive are further required to maintain quality in conditions below -40°C.

 Arranging custom labels

 Our Sydney team at Thermal Labels manufactures direct thermal and thermal transfer labels in Australia, and we regularly produce custom options to suit specific environmental conditions.
 We work with all industries, whether you require synthetic barcode labels for deep freeze conditions or labels that can withstand searing outback conditions.
-If you have a specific application in mind, simply get in touch with the team and we will respond quickly to discuss your requirements.
+If you have a specific application in mind like custom printed roll labels, simply get in touch with the team and we will respond quickly to discuss your requirements.